Undergraduate and Graduate Internships

 - MNHS is committed to providing a safe and secure environment for visitors, staff, interns, and volunteers.
 Interns must complete a background check and references prior to orientation.

 You may apply for up to three internship positions per semester.
 Send the following materials to firstname.lastname@example.org:

 - Any required submissions as detailed in the individual position description

 After Submitting Application

-1. After applications are closed, selected applicants will be invited to a virtual interview with Internship Program staff.
+1. Selected applicants will be invited to a virtual interview.

 2. Supervisors will select candidates for second, virtual interviews.

 3. Offers are made.
 All candidates will be notified of their application status.